Your application process

 The intensive German course (IGC) is offered by the Office of International Affairs of the University of Stuttgart.
-In addition to the language instruction the IGC includes an intercultural training as well as excursions.
-It is a very good opportunity for you to meet other exchange students and to settle down in Stuttgart.
+In addition to language instruction the IGC includes an intercultural training session as well as excursions.
+It is an excellent opportunity for you to meet other exchange students and to settle down in Stuttgart.
 The course starts one month previous to the lecture period and is obligatory for exchange students with a German language level below C1.

 If you have technical problems with the C@MPUS application platform, please send an email to C@MPUS support.

 There is no fixed course program for international exchange students at the University of Stuttgart.
 You can freely choose your courses, but should do so according to the requirements of your home university.
 Please discuss with your student advisor at home what is expected of you.
 Some of our partner institutions require for their exchange students to earn a minimum numberof ECTS points during their exchange studies.
 We recommend that you takein at least four courses to get the most out of your stay.

 All courses offered at the University of Stuttgart are listed on the online platform C@MPUS.
 C@MPUS provides you with course descriptions including ECTS points, language of instruction and course schedule.
 To find the courses you can choose the faculty on the left side and click on “course offer” or “courses".

 The final course catalog with schedule and class locations will be published in February/March for the following summer semester and in August/September for the following winter semester.
 You can always takea look at the course catalogue from the previous year, because similar courses are offered every year.

 If after checking C@MPUS you still need more information or have questions regarding the courses, please do not worry.
 The Office of International Affairs arranges student counseling prior to the semester start.
 An academic advisor will provide you with detailed course information as soon as you are in Stuttgart.